 For systematic, contemporary mammal surveys, two elevational transects were established in the southwestern San Juan Mountains and two in the northeastern Front Range (Figure 2: some stars; Figure S1.1; McCain et al., 2018).
 Each transect consisted of eight sites placed every 200−300m in elevation between the base of the range (1400−1700m) and the upper limit of vegetation on the mountain top (3600−3800m) (Figure S1.1).
 At each of these 32 sites, we conducted small mammal surveys between 2010−2012 using live-trapping, pitfall traps, and visual surveys.
 We chose sites that reflected the main habitats at that elevation and were anthropogenically undisturbed.
 Mark and recapture live-trapping was based on 300 Sherman live-traps open for 5 consecutive nights placed across habitat types (1500 trap-nights per site).
 Additionally, 40 pitfall traps, which better detect shrew species, were sampled across habitats for 90 days (~3600 pitfall trap-nights per site).
 For diurnal rodents that do not readily enter live-traps, five visual transect surveys were conducted for one hour during each of the trapping days.
 Visual surveys were stratified by time and location, and each sighted mammal was geo-referenced with a hand-held GPS unit.
 Trapping data from nine sites in the San Juans in 2007 were also included (Figure S1.1), consisting of 100 live-traps and 10 pitfall traps for 3 consecutive nights per site.
 Additional strategic trapping and visual surveys were conducted in sites and elevations with critical potential areas of undersampling contemporarily, including Mesa Verde National Park in 2018 with live-trapping at two sites (200 traps for 4 nights per site), pitfall traps at 9 sites (20 traps for 3 weeks per site), and standardized visual surveys at 13 sites (Figure S1.1).
 We also conducted additional live-trapping (200 traps for 3 nights per site), pitfall trapping (10 pitfall for 3 weeks per site), and visual surveys in three low elevation sites in the Front Range in 2017.
 Species were identified in hand, based on collected specimens, or with DNA sequences in cases of problematic identifications (McCain et al., 2018).
-Lastly, all mammal sightings while in camps, in transit between sites, scouting sites, or during climate and vegetation data collection were also geo-referenced and elevation recorded.
+Lastly, all mammal sightings while in camps, in transit between sites, scouting sites, or during climate and vegetation data collection were also geo-referenced with elevation recorded.

 Bayesian Undersampling Models

-The documented elevational range of the species was assumed to be between the lowest and highest known localities per time period (i.e., interpolated ranges), and species are not always detected when present (MacKenzie et al., 2002).
+The documented elevational range of each species was assumed to be between the lowest and highest known localities per time period (i.e., interpolated ranges), as species are not always detected when present (MacKenzie et al., 2002).
 But the sampling along each elevational gradient in each time period was patchily distributed (Figure 2, S1.2).
 Therefore, to estimate elevations in which each species had a high probability of occurrence beyond the observed range, we developed a Bayesian model.
 Occupancy models typically rely on repeated surveys and local environmental data to predict a species’ probability of presence when undetected in a particular locality (Kéry & Royle, 2008, MacKenzie et al., 2002, Szewczyk & McCain, 2019).
 Such data are unavailable in many cases, including for typical compiled historical datasets.
 Consequently, we employed a modified conceptual framework for occupancy to evaluate the probability of sampling error rather than directly considering species’ environmental preferences.